-A systematic review of basic science studies from the Pubmed/MEDLINE and EMBASE databases was conducted as these studies would allow for the best understanding of the mechanism of action of PRP at the cellular and tissue levels.
-Using a custom pre-determined spread sheet of a wide variety of growth factors, cytokines, and other molecular markers, each study was analyzed and subsequently these variables were extracted.
+A systematic review of basic science studies from the PubMed/MEDLINE and EMBASE databases was conducted, as these studies would allow for the best understanding of the mechanism of action of PRP at the cellular and tissue levels.
+Using a custom pre-determined spread sheet of a wide variety of growth factors, cytokines, and other molecular markers, each study was analyzed, and these variables were subsequently extracted.
 The PRP preparation methods were also extracted.